About me

 I'm an assistant professor of marketing at Marshall School of Business, University of Southern California.

-I’m interested in how organizations and individuals communicate their morality, and in how tactics for signaling virtue are received by various audiences.
+I’m interested in how organizations and individuals communicate their morality, and in how tactics for signaling moral character are received by various audiences.
 For example, I study how consumers respond to corporate social responsibility initiatives or to public figures who wade into (or avoid) political conflict.
-In general, my work tries to explain the morally-charged psychologies underlying issues like (in)authenticity, generosity, virtue-signaling, political posturing, outrage culture, and self-censorship.
+In general, I try to explain the moral charge that underlies issues like (in)authenticity, virtue-signaling, political posturing, outrage culture, and self-censorship.
 I also study more basic processes in human judgment and decision-making.

 I taught previously at Northwestern’s Kellogg School of Management.
 I received my PhD in Marketing and Psychology from The Wharton School, University of Pennsylvania and my BA in Cognitive Science from Yale University.
 Prior to graduate school, I worked at Bridgewater Associates.